Arkhorse/TLD-Mod-Template/README.md

-# TLD-Mod-Template
+# TLD-Mod-Template-Advanced
-A template for making mods in the game The Long Dark
+ An advanced version of the TLD Mod Template